agraef/purr-data/index.md

 Jonathan Wilkes' **Purr Data** a.k.a. **Pd-l2ork** 2.0 is an improved version of Miller Puckette's **[Pd](http://puredata.info/)**.
 It is based on Ico Bukvic's **[Pd-l2ork](http://l2ork.music.vt.edu/main/make-your-own-l2ork/software/)**, which in turn is a fork of Hans-Christoph Steiner's **[Pd-extended](http://puredata.info/downloads/pd-extended)**.

+- [Downloads](https://github.com/agraef/purr-data/releases): This is where you get ready-made packages for Linux, Mac and Windows.
+- [Sources](https://github.com/agraef/purr-data): Github mirror of the sources, updated regularly.
+- [Development](https://git.purrdata.net/jwilkes/purr-data): Wilkes' Gitlab repository.
+This is where you should go for submitting bug reports and pull requests.

 ## About Purr Data

 Pd (Pure Data) is a graphical data-flow programming environment which is geared towards real-time interactive computer music and multimedia applications.
 It is a full-featured open-source alternative to its commercial sibling, Cycling74's [Max](https://cycling74.com/).